dpralay07/youlikehits-scraper/README.md

-# Scrape YouLikeHits web page for insights (Presently working only for Twitter Retweets)
+# Scrape YouLikeHits web page for insights (Presently working only for Twitter Retweets and Twitter Followers)

 ## Usage:
 > python you-like-hits_scraper.py